 Probably when things got hard for me personally over the last few months.
 It took a lot for me to realise that it was okay to not read or blog as frequently for a while.
 It’s something I plan to keep on board for this year.

 7. Most Popular Post This Year On Your Blog (whether it be by comments or views)?

 Last year I was lucky to have a few different authors take part in Q&A’s or guest post on my blog.
 Two of those Q&A’s are still extremely popular now – they both had over 4,000 views each last year and are still being viewed daily.
 Check out my interviews with Sara Barnard and Kevin & Katie Tsang!

 8. Post You Wished Got A Little More Love?

 If you made it all the way to the bottom of this GIGANTIC post then congratulations (and thank you!).
-2017 has been a year filled with big highlights but also lots of really hard moments, especially the last few months.
-Here’s to hoping 2018 will weight more heavily on the positive side.
+2018 had a lot of highs but also its fair share of lows.
+Reading and blogging were a highlight for me though.
+Here’s to hoping 2019 will weigh more heavily on the positive side.
 Thanks for sticking through another year of me!

 What 2019 releases are you most looking forward to?
 Have you set yourself any goals?